 And a road trip means Interstate eats.

 But imagine my surprise when I ordered the "homemade" biscuits from Cracker Barrel, only to have them accompanied by a handful of little round tubs labeled WHIPPED SPREAD.
-"What the fuck is this shit?"
+"What the heck is this crap?"
 I wondered a little too loudly.
 It's bad enough the jelly comes in a plastic tomb, I need this oily butter clone?

 "Excuse me, miss?
 Where is the butter?"